Terms & Conditions

 8.1 The Organiser will make every effort to make sure all supplied furniture is fit for use, however ultimately it is the Stallholder's responsibility to do their own checks on the furniture prior to use.
 Any problems should be reported to the Organiser immediately.
 The Organiser will not be held liable for any damage, loss or injury arising from Stallholder negligence.

-8.2 All Stallholders must wear the passes given on entry, this must be worn all day until they are collected by the Organiser.
+8.2 All Stallholders must wear the pass provided from the outset, this must be worn throughout the event.
 Any Stallholder found to be trying to obtain passes for early trade will jeopardise future attendance.

 8.3 The position of your table/s must not be moved or changed from the way set up when you arrive at the fair without the Organisers’ express permission.